Shojiburman/Biometric-Login-System/README.md

 # ARDUINO - Biometric Login System
-This device can be embedded with Web, Desktop and Mobile portal.
+This system makes a bridge between Web, Desktop and Mobile portal.
+The device and portal communicating Arduino by PHP.